 Welcome to the Northeast Lakeview College Scholarship Office

-Your application will be considered for ALL available scholarships offered at NLC for the Fall 2019 and Spring 2020 semesters.
+Your application will be considered for ALL available scholarships offered at NLC through the Alamo Colleges District Foundation for Fall 2020 and Spring 2021 semesters.

 Only one application is needed per academic year.

 - You are enrolled full time (12+ hours) or part-time (6-11 hours).

 - You are pursuing an Associate Degree, Certificate of Completion, or transfer program at NLC.

 - You have and will maintain at least a 2.00 GPA (High School 60+ average).

 - You have and will maintain satisfactory academic progress as required by Student Financial Services. (more info).